redis/redis-doc/commands/cluster-slots.md

 **Warning:** In future versions there could be more elements describing the node better.
 In general a client implementation should just rely on the fact that certain parameters are at fixed positions as specified, but more parameters may follow and should be ignored.
 Similarly a client library should try if possible to cope with the fact that older versions may just have the primary endpoint and port parameter.

+## Behavior change history

+*   `>= 7.0.0`: Added support for hostnames and unknown endpoints in first field of node response.